Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Juni 2025 19.57.01 UTC
+- WIB: Kamis, 12 Juni 2025 20.39.40 UTC
-- WITA: Kamis, 12 Juni 2025 20.57.01 UTC
+- WITA: Kamis, 12 Juni 2025 21.39.40 UTC
-- WIT: Kamis, 12 Juni 2025 21.57.01 UTC
+- WIT: Kamis, 12 Juni 2025 22.39.40 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: inspirational
+Kategori: friendship